javascript-notacion-punto-y-corchetes

 object[property]

-• object: The object that contains the property.
+• object: The object containing the property.

-• “property”: The name of the property in quotes, or an expression that evaluates to a string.
+• “property”: The property name in quotes, or an expression that evaluates to a string.

 student["name"]; // "Luis"

-Let’s see them.
+Let’s look at them.

-Properties with special characters
+Properties with Special Characters

 Bracket notation is necessary if the property name contains special characters or spaces.